stomaybay/NeptuneCracked/README.md

   I'm the only one sell this tool
   And The KEY control by me
-  They will TELL you they CRACKED IT lmao... it needs key and the the key generator for it Made in HTTP LOCALHOST so i can control it
+  They will TELL you they CRACKED IT
+  It needs key and the the key generator for it
+  Made in HTTP LOCALHOST so i can control it
-  They will scam you fr
+  They will likely to scam you
 ```
 </p>